LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-21-DoNotRageQuit.md

 The smallest sickness I had I would get a medical certificate for and used to get time off, paid or unpaid.
 Going call after call back to back took energy and I wanted to be mentally ready.

+I personally respected my company in some ways.
+They didn't batch hire every fortnight like my previous company and I liked that.
+It made me feel more valued.
+Even if the executives skimmed on some resources.

 ## Take some pride.
 Be a pillar.
 Grow with your team.
 Fight!

 <img src="../images/0001-01-21-DoNotRageQuit/people-gd8ceb60b7_1280.jpg" class="image fit" alt="People bro fisting each other."/>